-50hertz employs approximately 800 people and ensures the operation, maintenance, planning and demand-based development of its transmission grid.
+50hertz ensures the operation, maintenance, planning and demand-based development of its transmission grid.
 It is responsible for the proper management of the entire electricity system in the German federal states of Berlin, Brandenburg, Hamburg, Mecklenburg-Western Pomerania, Saxony, Saxony-Anhalt and Thuringia.

 Elia is Belgium’s transmission system operator and is responsible for the transmission of electricity.
 Elia owns all of Belgium’s 150-380-kV grid infrastructure and almost 94% of its 30-70-kV grid infrastructure.